Hawsker railway station

 Hawsker was a railway station on the Scarborough & Whitby Railway.
 It opened on 16 July 1885, and served the villages of High Hawsker, Low Hawsker and Stainsacre.
 Hawsker was a small intermediate stop and its ticket sales reflected this; it sold only 8,982 tickets in 1922.
 The Scarborough & Whitby railway was a victim of the Beeching cuts and all freight traffic to Hawsker was curtailed by 10 August 1964 and the station closed to passengers on 8 March 1965.

 The track from Whitby was left in situ until 1973 pending potash traffic which never materialised.
+The trackbed is now used by the Cinder Track, used by walker, cyclists and horse-riders between Whitby and Scarborough.
 The road overbridge immediately south of the station was removed in the 1990s and replaced with a dual pelican crossing.
 The station is now (2007) the headquarters of Trailways Cycle Hire and has old railway carriages used as accommodation on site.
 In the 2010s a brick wing (in a style similar to the rest of the building) was added to the station house's southeast side.